 Types of Marital Property

 Under Tennessee law, separate property may also become marital property if both spouses substantially contribute to its preservation or appreciation.
-Commingling of separate property that would make it marital happens when the property is inextricably mingled with either marital assets or the separate property of the other spouse.
+Commingling of separate property that would make it marital occurs when the property is inextricably mingled with either marital assets or the separate property of the other spouse.
 Transmutation may also occur where separate property is treated with the appearance of an intention that it becomes marital property.
 The Tennessee Supreme Court explains that transmutation and commingling can be complex and do not occur in every divorce.
 But if it has happened in your divorce, you need a trusted attorney who can ensure your assets are divided accordingly.

 Division of Property in Tennessee

-An equitable division of assets is not necessarily a fifty-fifty split.
-Rather the courts in Tennessee base their decisions on several things when dividing property to make sure the distribution is fair.
+An equitable division of assets is not necessarily an equal division.
+Rather, the courts in Tennessee base their decisions on several factors when dividing property to make sure the distribution is fair.
 The factors considered in making this determination include:

-The court will also take into consideration any contribution by a spouse to the education, training, or increased earning power of the other spouse.
+- The court will consider any contribution by a spouse to the education, training, or increased earning power of the other spouse.
 A knowledgeable attorney can help you evaluate the nuances of your situation and plan for your financial future following a divorce.

 Our Nashville Divorce Attorneys Can Help